BMSVieira/EasyGrid/README.md

 ```

 <b>AddItem:</b>
-Add a new item to grid
+Add a new item to grid<br>
+If `filter` is enabled, it will automatically add to all classes that match the existing filters, otherwise, all filters starting with `egfilter_` will be added and available for use.

 | Value | Description |
 | --- | --- |